Who Am I?

 I have a Certificate in Humanistic and Psychodynamic Counselling (

 Goldsmiths, University of London), a BACP accredited Diploma in Counselling (The Gestalt Centre, London) and a Diploma in Contemplative Supervision (The Karuna Insitute, Dartmoor).
-I continue to undertake CPD and have completed a Core Process Psychotherapy Diploma in Relational Mindfulness (The Karuna Institute), a Diploma in Jungian Psychology (Jung Centre, Dublin), a Certificate in A Person-Centred Approach to Death and Dying (Living Well Dying Well), a Gestalt Awareness Practice open-seat intensive with Esalen elder, Christine Price (Tribal Ground), Somatic Experiencing workshops with leading trauma pioneer, Peter Levine (Somatic Experiencing), Trauma Constellation workshops with gestalt and psychotrauma therapist, Vivian Broughton, Hakomi Practitioner Training (Hakomi London), and numerous retreats and teachings with the founder of Core Process Psychotherapy, Maura Sills, whose teaching I hold as my core practice both in my day-to-day life and my therapeutic practice.
-I have a longstanding embodied mindfulness practice which has evolved over 30 years study and appreciation of various traditional transpersonal teachings.
+I continue to undertake CPD and have completed a Core Process Psychotherapy Diploma in Relational Mindfulness (The Karuna Institute), a Diploma in Jungian Psychology (Jung Centre, Dublin), a Certificate in A Person-Centred Approach to Death and Dying (Living Well Dying Well), a Gestalt Awareness Practice open-seat intensive with Esalen elder, Christine Price (Tribal Ground), Somatic Experiencing workshops with leading trauma pioneer, Peter Levine (Somatic Experiencing), Trauma Constellation workshops with gestalt and psychotrauma therapist, Vivian Broughton, Hakomi Practitioner Training (Hakomi London), practice and study of a number of Body Based Therapies and Martial Arts including Alexander Lowen's Bioenergetics, Hun Yuan Qi Gong (Institute of Contemporary Qi Gong), Bagua Zhang (Wu Tang Physical Culture Association), Pahlavani, Kalarippayat (Kalarippayat Academy UK), and Feldenkrais.
+I spent a decade travelling to the wilderness of Dartmoor and immersing myself in the teachings of Maura Sills, the founder of Core Process Psychotherapy.
+In addition, over a six year period, I completed a series of vision quests on Dartmoor (Wild&Home, School of Myth) and North Wales (David Wendl-Berry).
+Most recently, I have reimmersed myself in the work of C.G.
+Jung, the experiential writings of his Red Book, and the technique of Active Imagination he pioneered and drew upon in the gestation of that book as an alchemical means to transmute unconscious content into consciousness.
+I have a longstanding embodied mindfulness practice which has evolved over 30 years and an appreciation of various traditional transpersonal teachings.

 My practice as a mindfulness-based gestalt therapist is founded on the neuro-psychology of philosophy as a means to enquire into the gestalt maxim that the whole is greater than the sum of the parts.
 The focus is to bring an awareness to what is figural for us in the moment as well as to maintain a phenomenological attunement to what is occuring in our wider field of awareness.
 This requires us to intentionally and attentively dwell simultaneously in both the acute focus of loci offered by the neural processing of the left hemisphere of the brain alongside the more expansive awareness provided by that of the right.
 As we embody this mindful practice, paying attention in the here-and-now, we reach a more fluid state of homeostasis and wellbeing.